projen/projen/docusaurus/docs/concepts/projects/index.md

 # Projects

 Projects are the top level component in projen and the entry point for all other components.
-They encompass many components and represent a specific type of codebase and are opinionated, yet flexible.
+They encompass many components, represent a specific type of codebase, and are opinionated, yet flexible.

 For example, the [AwsCdkTypeScriptApp](docs/API#projen-awscdk-awscdktypescriptapp) represents an [AWS CDK](https://aws.amazon.com/cdk/) application written in TypeScript.
 It includes opinionated defaults for the location of source files, the testing framework to use, and automation tools using GitHub Actions.